mue94/oddstradamus/README.md

 - Optimisation of the individual algorithms not yet completed.
 Improvement potential of the hyperparameters not exhausted.
-- Inclusion of further data or features (e.g. ball possession, odd fluctuations or teams in direct duels).
+- Inclusion of further data or features (e.g. ball possession, odd movements or teams in direct duels).
 - Investigation of other target variables.
 Practically every playable bet conceivable.
 - Examine game selection with regard to the underdog tip.
 Are profitable wins also possible on a regular basis using ML in this area?
 - Develop different approaches to the optimal choice of betting stake.